Creating and managing access groups

 Editing access groups

-- Click your name → Organization Preferences.
+1. Click your organization name (top left) → Settings.

 Note: When you edit a name, it updates everywhere and all documents and connections using that group are automatically updated.